-The Company has experienced recurring operating losses and has an accumulated deficit of \$144,070 at December 31, 2019 (December 31, 2018 - \$140,201).
-In addition, as at December 31, 2019, the Company has working capital deficit of \$3,245 (December 31, 2018 - working capital \$3,120).
+The Company has experienced recurring operating losses and has an accumulated deficit of \$145,300 at December 31, 2020.
+In addition, as at December 31, 2020, the Company has working capital deficiency of \$1,574.
 Working capital is defined as current assets less current liabilities and provides a measure of the Company's ability to settle liabilities that are due within one year with assets that are also expected to be converted into cash within one year.
 The continuing operations of the Company are dependent upon its ability to arrange additional financing and resolving the legal disputes with DynaResource, Inc. ("DynaUSA") (note 11).
 These matters result in material uncertainties which may cast significant doubt about the Company on its ability to continue as a going concern.
-These financial statements do not include any adjustments that would be necessary if the going concern assumption were not appropriate.
-If the going concern basis was not appropriate for these financial statements, then adjustments would be necessary in the carrying value of assets and liabilities, the reported revenues and expenses, and the classifications used in the statement of financial position.
+These financial statements do not include any adjustments that would be necessary if the going concern basis was not appropriate for these financial statements, then adjustments would be necessary in the carrying value of assets and liabilities, the reported revenues and expenses, and the classifications used in the statement of financial position.